Hongkong Post e-Cert

 I-1 How do I save a back-up copy of my digital certificate?

 Each browser has its own back-up procedures.
-For Netscape Users :
+For Microsoft Edge Users:

 1. Click on the security icon (the one that resembles a padlock) from the main toolbar,